umarhassan-mitodl/21m.013j-fall-2013/content/pages/readings-and-music/_index.md

 Ott, Frederick W. "Faust."
 In *The Great German Films: From Before World War I to the Present*.
 Citadel, 1991.
 ISBN: 9780806512181.

-Excerpt from [*The Tragical History of Doctor Faustus*](http://www.gutenberg.org/files/811/811-h/811-h.htm) by Christopher Marlowe. *(Read from "OLD MAN.
+Excerpt from {{% resource_link "363a03ca-daed-497e-9e6f-7117c1b376a6" "*The Tragical History of Doctor Faustus*" %}} by Christopher Marlowe. *(Read from "OLD MAN.
 O gentle Faustus…'' to the end.)*

 Excerpts from {{% resource_link 281445b2-5f97-d5d2-b3b2-ebb5abc66222 "Dr. Johannes Faustus' Puppet Play (PDF)" %}}